 Import your post archive in Admin → Import

 Drag your WordPress XML or Ghost export into Admin → Import.
 VeloCMS detects the format automatically, strips plugin shortcodes, Mediavine ad-insertion code, and Amazon Native Shopping Ad blocks from imported post bodies, and queues all posts as drafts.
 Post metadata (publish date, tags, excerpt, author name) is preserved.
-A music criticism blog with 3-7 years of album reviews, genre deep-dives, festival coverage, and artist profiles typically imports cleanly.
 Each imported post opens in the TipTap editor for review — re-embed Spotify and Bandcamp players using slash commands, add Velvet Editorial theme styling for longform album essays, and republish.

 Apply Velvet Editorial theme and configure your music criticism layout

 In Admin → Themes, select Velvet Editorial and click Apply.
 The theme browser shows live previews of your actual imported posts in the music-criticism layout before you commit.
 Configure the typography variant (Playfair Display or Cormorant Garamond), navigation layout, and album-art presentation settings in Theme Settings.
-If your content skews toward jazz, dark Romantic classical, electronic music, or any genre with a late-night listening aesthetic — switch to Editorial Noir for the dark-elegant aesthetic that signals music-criticism seriousness over playlist recommendation.
-For musicologists, conservatory instructors, and jazz-theory writers with formal academic credentials, Memo Garamond provides the credentialed-professional aesthetic that matches the formal essay tradition.
-All three themes free on every plan, switchable at any time without content changes.
+If your content skews toward jazz or electronic music, switch to Editorial Noir.
+For musicologists and jazz-theory writers, Memo Garamond provides the credentialed-professional aesthetic.

 Connect Stripe and launch your first paid newsletter or listening guide